-In this book the author presents his findings connected with the archaeology of the Rajmahal Hills (Jharkhand State, north-eastern India), and discusses the wider relevance of his surface archaeology approach to the archaeology of the rest of the tribal areas of India.
+BOOK DESCRIPTIONIn this book the author presents his findings connected with the archaeology of the Rajmahal Hills (Jharkhand State, north-eastern India), and discusses the wider relevance of his surface archaeology approach to the archaeology of the rest of the tribal areas of India.
 He also approaches the issue of a gendered study of rock-art and landscape archaeology both of which again fall within the domain of tribal archaeology proper.
 The author also has a keen interest in the theory of history and archaeology and writes about this subject in several of the chapters.
-Further sections engage in theoretical debates regarding the relationshA between history and archaeology.
-The study concludes that it may be possible to delineate a separate domain for the archaeology of the tribal areas called subaltern archaeology.
-The present work breaks further new ground in historical and archaeological research in terms of the fieldwork undertaken in the Rajmahal Hills and elsewhere in India: the novel idea being that the tribal population of India does have a long-term past an issue thus far relatively rarely investigated.
+Further sections engage in theoretical debates regarding the relationship between history and archaeology.
+The study concludes that it may be possible to delineate a separate domain for the archaeology of the tribal areas - called 'subaltern archaeology'.
+The present work breaks further new ground in historical and archaeological research in terms of the fieldwork undertaken in the Rajmahal Hills and elsewhere in India: the novel idea being that the tribal population of India does have a long-term past - an issue thus far relatively rarely investigated.